alex-calderwood/spindle/README.md

 ![Example](the_garden.png)

-At present, the GPT-3 model I trained is not publicly accessible, but I am working on that.
 This repo contains all resources needed to collect training data and fine-tune your own model for under $10.

 ![Spindle](spindle.png)